Single mothers often require emergency financial assistance when dealing with a crisis, such as extra expenses or lost income.

-Loans can provide immediate help, but make sure you have a solid plan to repay the borrowed money on time and according to terms.
-You do not want to create another financial crisis worse than what you are experiencing now.
+Loans can provide immediate help, but ensure you have a solid plan to repay the borrowed money on time and according to terms.
+You do not want to create another financial crisis worse than you are experiencing now.

-The Temporary Assistance for Needy Families program (TANF) provides emergency cash for unemployed single mothers who run out of reemployment benefits.
+The Temporary Assistance for Needy Families program (TANF) provides emergency cash for unemployed single mothers who exhaust reemployment benefits.
 TANF helps low-income families with children achieve economic self-sufficiency.

 Apply for immediate help through the designated TANF agency in your state.

 Emergency car repair assistance can help single mothers get their vehicles back on the road immediately so they can commute to work, transport their children to daycare, and drive to the grocery store with minimal interruption.